Who is likely to be affected

 It will then increase in line with CPI for subsequent years.

-The qualifying residential interest will be limited to one residential property but personal representatives will be able to nominate which residential property should qualify if there is more than one in the estate.
-A property which was never a residence of the deceased, such as a buy-to-let property, will not qualify.
+The qualifying residential interest will be limited to one residential property but personal representatives will be able to nominate which residential property should qualify if there’s more than one in the estate.
+A property which was never a residence of the deceased, such as a buy-to-let property, won’t qualify.

 A direct descendant will be a child (including a step-child, adopted child or foster child) of the deceased and their lineal descendants.

 A claim will have to be made on the death of a person’s surviving spouse or civil partner to transfer any unused proportion of the additional nil-rate band unused by the person on their death, in the same way that the existing nil-rate band can be transferred.

 If the net value of the estate (after deducting any liabilities but before reliefs and exemptions) is above £2 million, the additional nil-rate band will be tapered away by £1 for every £2 that the net value exceeds that amount.
 The taper threshold at which the additional nil-rate band is gradually withdrawn will rise in line with CPI from 2021 to 2022 onwards.

 The legislation will also extend the current freeze of the existing nil-rate band at £325,000 until the end of 2020 to 2021.